AdobeDocs/journey-optimizer-learn.en/help/summit/l820-lab-workbook/lesson-2-create-a-push-campaign.md

 1. In the audience section, click on the **[!UICONTROL Select audience]** button.
 2. On the **[!UICONTROL Select audience]** screen, search for the audience **Lab - Seat `your seat number`**.
 It should be the Lab audience that the profile you created on [!DNL Frescopa] is assigned to.
-3. Select the audience and click [!UICONTROL Save]
+3. Select the audience and click **[!UICONTROL Save]**

 ![audience selection](/help/summit/l820-lab-workbook/assets/2-3-2-7-select-audience.png)

 #### 2.3.3. - Edit the content of the push notification

-In this excercise you will design and customize the push notification.
+In this exercise you will design and customize the push notification.

 1. In the **[!UICONTROL Action] section, click the [!UICONTROL Edit Content] button.